msalmanansari/javascript/README.md

 # javascript
 learning mean stack
-May be not in working condition, pls not bother it.
+May be not in working condition, pls not bother it..